sagyzdop/blog/_posts/2024-02-12-What-to-do-after-school?.markdown

 ---
 layout: post
 title: "What to do after School?
 A Conventional Approach"
-summary: "Compilation of thoughts on questions that have bothered me and my peers in the last years of school."
+excerpt: "Compilation of thoughts on questions that have bothered me and my peers in the last years of school."
 date: 2024-02-12 00:00:00 +0500
 categories: longread
 tags: